RaselMridha792/assignment-10-swift/README.md

 ### **Home Page**:
 - A banner slider with sports-themed content.
 - Product showcase with details and categories section.
-- Additional sections for shiping and our brands.
+- Additional sections for shiping and our brands and review sections.

 ### **Add Equipment** *(Private)*:
 - A detailed form to add products with fields like image, description, customization options, etc.